Ricardojnf33/Ricardojnf33/README.md

 📊 Overview of My GitHub Profile 📊

 Hello, I'm Ricardo, a passionate data enthusiast with a focus on Data Science and Artificial Intelligence.
-Over the past two years, I have been dedicated to self-learning and pursuing my goal of becoming a senior data scientist within the next five years.
+Over the past three years, I have been dedicated to self-learning and pursuing my goal of becoming a senior data scientist within the next five years.

 As part of my master's degree program in engineering and data analysis, I have been actively involved in machine learning projects, honing my skills in data analysis, pattern recognition, and report writing.
 During this time, I have also expanded my proficiency in the English language.
 For the past two years, I have worked as a researcher at "Comunidade-DS," contributing to projects that utilize the CRISP-DM approach to extract valuable insights from data and tackle real-world business challenges.